 Since we do not own any of our facilities, our capital expenditure requirements primarily relate to the purchase of computers, management systems, furniture, and leasehold improvements to support our operations.
 Direct facility and equipment costs billed to clients are not treated as capital expenses.
-Our capital expenditures for fiscal 2020 and 2019 were \$128.1 million and \$94.7 million, respectively.
-The increase in capital expenditures over the prior year primarily relates to investments in our facilities and infrastructure, and information technology.
-We expect capital expenditures to decrease in the near term and overall in fiscal 2021 as compared to fiscal 2020.
-Given the uncertainty surrounding the COVID-19 outbreak, we may adjust our capital expenditures in fiscal 2021 to support our business operations as we further develop our long term strategy on a safe return to work.
+Our capital expenditures for fiscal 2022 and 2021 were \$80.0 million and \$87.2 million, respectively.
+The decrease in capital expenditures was primarily driven by lower spend related to the implementation of our new financial management system on April 1, 2021 as compared to the prior year period, as well as lower facilities expenses reflecting the investment in technology and tools needed to support the virtual work environment.